nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [DevNation: 10 awesome kubernetes tools every user should know](https://bit.ly/kube-tools-1)
     - [developers.redhat.com: 10 awesome Kubernetes tools every user should know | DevNation Tech Talk (video)](https://developers.redhat.com/devnation/tech-talks/10-kubernetes-tools)
 - [HyScale 🌟](https://github.com/hyscale/hyscale) takes a declarative definition of your service config and it generates Dockerfile, Container Image, Kubernetes Manifests (YAMLs) and deploys to any Kubernetes Cluster
+- [kube-fledged](https://github.com/senthilrch/kube-fledged) is a kubernetes add-on for creating and managing a cache of container images directly on the worker nodes of a kubernetes cluster.
+It allows a user to define a list of images and onto which worker nodes those images should be cached (i.e. pre-pulled).
+As a result, application pods start almost instantly, since the images need not be pulled from the registry.

 ## Enforcing Policies and governance for kubernetes workloads with Conftest
 * [Accelerated Feedback Loops when Developing for Kubernetes with Conftest](https://engineering.plex.com/posts/kubernetes-policy-conftest) Learn how to validate Kubernetes resources with Conftest for faster feedback loops